 Wildlife.
-No special-status wildlife species were observed during the field survey of the site.
-Although no special-status wildlife species were observed on the project site, any potential occurrences would be covered under the CVMSHCP and would not require focused surveys with the exception of burrowing owls (Athene cunicularia) and desert kit fox (Vulpes macrotis arsipus), discussed below.
-The loss of approximately 1.25 acres of habitat for non-listed species is unlikely to substantially reduce the habitat for these species or lead to listing, and a less than significant impact would occur.
+Of the 40 special-status wildlife species identified in the literature review, eight were found to have a high potential to occur, 13 were found to have a moderate potential to occur, two were found to have a low potential to occur, and 17 species were presumed absent from the project site (ECORP 2017a).
+Of the 21 special-status wildlife species with high or moderate potential to occur on the project site, nine of them are covered under the CVMSHCP and would not require focused surveys or mitigation beyond payment of the CVMSHCP local development mitigation fees (Mitigation Measure B-1).
+However, the remaining 12 species with a high or moderate potential to occur and not covered under the CVMSHCP may require mitigation or avoidance measures.
+None of these 12 species are federally or state-listed species.
+With the exception of burrowing owls (Athene cunicularia) and desert kit fox (Vulpes macrotis arsipus), discussed below, loss of approximately 5 acres of habitat for these non-listed species is unlikely to substantially reduce the habitat for these species or lead to listing, and a less than significant impact would occur.

-Although burrowing owls, a California Department of Fish and Wildlife (CDFW) Species of Special Concern, were not observed during the biological reconnaissance survey, the project site does contain suitable habitat for the species and the literature review and database search identified multiple records in the vicinity of the project site.
-Although burrowing owls may not have been present when the surveys were conducted, the species is mobile and could take up residence on the site at any time.
+During the field survey, one occupied burrowing owl burrow and four potential burrowing owl burrows (no sign) of the appropriate size and shape were identified on the project site.
+Additionally, the project site does contain suitable habitat for the species and the literature review and database search identified multiple records in the vicinity of the project site.
 Burrowing owls are a covered species under the CVMSHCP, and they are protected by the Migratory Bird Treaty Act (MBTA) and California Fish and Game Code.
-If present on the project site, ground disturbing construction activities could result in a "take" of the species.
-Take, under the Fish and Game Code, is defined as "to hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill.
-Mitigation Measure B-3 would reduce impacts to this species to a less-than-significant level.
+Ground disturbing construction activities could result in a "take" of the species.
+Take, under the Fish and Game Code, is defined as "to hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill."
+Mitigation Measure B-3 would reduce impacts to this species to a less than significant level.